 Women with preexisting diabetes are more likely to require preterm delivery for obstetric or medical indications.
 Exercise during pregnancy (with judicious changes in diet) reduces the need for cesarean and operative deliveries in these women (1, 2).

 Tight glucose control before conception is essential to prevent fetal malformations.

 Gestational diabetes increases the risk of the following:

 Gestational diabetes is routinely screened for at 24 to 28 weeks and, if women have risk factors, during the 1st trimester.
 Risk factors include the following:

 A macrosomic infant in a previous pregnancy

 Body mass index (BMI) > 30 kg/m2

 Certain ethnicities (eg, Mexican Americans, American Indians, Asians, Pacific Islanders) in whom diabetes is prevalent

 Some practitioners first do a random plasma glucose test to check whether gestational diabetes is possible.
-However, screening and confirmation of the diagnosis of gestational diabetes is best based on results of the oral glucose tolerance test (OGTT—see Table: Threshold Values of Plasma Glucose for Diagnosing* Gestational Diabetes Mellitus Using the 100-g Oral Glucose Tolerance Test).
-Based on a recommendation from the 2013 National Institutes of Health (NIH) consensus development conference, screening begins with a 1-h 50-g glucose load test (GLT); if results are positive (plasma glucose > 130 to 140 mg/dL), a 3-h 100-g OGTT is done.
+However, screening and confirmation of the diagnosis of gestational diabetes is best based on results of the oral glucose tolerance test (OGTT—see table Glucose Thresholds for Gestational Diabetes Mellitus Using a 3-hour Oral Glucose Tolerance Test).
+Based on a recommendation from the 2013 National Institutes of Health (NIH) consensus development conference, screening begins with a 1-hour 50-g glucose load test (GLT); if results are positive (plasma glucose > 130 to 140 mg/dL [7.2 to 7.8 mmol/L]), a 3-hour 100-g OGTT is done.

-Threshold Values of Plasma Glucose for Diagnosing* Gestational Diabetes Mellitus Using the 100-g Oral Glucose Tolerance Test
+Glucose Thresholds for Gestational Diabetes Using a 3-hour Oral Glucose Tolerance Test*

 Threshold Values for Diagnosing Overt Diabetes in Pregnancy